-Berlin Tegel Airport (TXL) is the more popular of Berlin's airports, and is conveniently located only five miles (8km) from the city centre.
-At the airport, passengers can enjoy a wealth of shopping opportunities and conveniences.
+Berlin Tegel Airport (TXL) is the more popular of Berlin's airports.
+Passengers can enjoy a wealth of shopping opportunities and conveniences.
 The main building is centred around an open square and makes for easy navigation and a short commuting distance between disembarkation and exiting the terminal.
 Lufthansa uses Berlin Tegel as a focus airport, while Air Berlin and the charter Germania both use the airport as a central hub.
 Tegel is well-equipped, with good facilities for waiting passengers, including a special visitor viewing area, where passengers can watch the airplanes take off and land.

 The airport is situated five miles (8km) northwest of the centre of Berlin.